Modular forms via invariant theory: Acknowledgements

 \end{section}

-\begin{section}{The Second Observation} We formulate the second observation for the case where the modular form has weight~$\rho$, with $\rho$ denoting the highest weight of an irreducible representation $V$ of ${\rm GL}(g)$.
+\begin{section}{The Second Observation} Here we will be dealing with vector-valued modular forms and not with derivatives.
+We formulate the second observation for the case where the modular form has weight~$\rho$, with $\rho$ denoting the highest weight of an irreducible representation $V$ of ${\rm GL}(g)$.
 Let $U$ be the standard representation of ${\rm GL}(g)$.
 The modular form can live on a bounded symmetric domain with factor of automorphy $\rho$, or on a moduli space where it is a section of the vector bundle ${\EE}_{\rho}$ constructed from the Hodge bundle ${\EE}$ by a Schur functor defined by $\rho$.

 Recall that an invariant relative to the action of ${\rm GL}(g)$ on the irreducible representation $V$ of highest weight $\rho$ is an element in the algebra on $V$ invariant under ${\rm SL}(g)$.
 In fact, an invariant can be obtained by an equivariant embedding of ${\rm GL}(g)$-representations